 2.1 A transaction will be included in the It’s On Us random selections if it is:

-2.1.1 payment for goods or services made in sterling with your Bank of Scotland personal debit or credit card;
+2.1.1 payment for goods or services made in pounds with your Bank of Scotland personal debit or credit card;

 2.1.2 for £500 or less; and